aerospike/backup-go/cmd/asbackup/readme.md

                                     which can be used to do a partial backup.
 The expression to be used can be base64 encoded through any client.
 This argument is mutually exclusive with multi-set backup.

+      --parallel-nodes              Specifies how to perform scan.
+If set to true, we launch parallel workers for nodes;
+                                    otherwise workers run in parallel for partitions.

 Compression Flags:
   -z, --compress string         Enables compressing of backup files using the specified compression algorithm.